lmEshoo/sp-i586/buildroot.md

   `make menuconfig`

-  save your work ~ this will generate a `.config` file
+  Save your work ~ this will generate a `.config` file

   `make`

-  output files compressed and uncompressed will be in `/output/images/`
+  Output files compressed and uncompressed will be in `/output/images/`

 ###Ubuntu 12.04 VM